ColonnaLab/EMBO_popgen/popgen2022/Daniel_Wegmann/EMBO_ABC_Wegmann.md

     cd bin

 Let’s now compile the latest version of ABCtoolbox.
-For this you first have to download the latesest code from the git repository.
+For this you first have to download the latest code from the git repository.
 You can do this as follows:

     git clone --depth 1 https://bitbucket.org/wegmannlab/abctoolbox.git